 According to the report, the adoption of cloud has rapidly increased over the years, with 81% organizations using cloud services in 2018.
 This is an increase of 37% since 2016, and of 238% since 2014.

-The cloud adoption has opened doors to new opportunities for the service providers to offer several cloud-based tools.
+The cloud adoption has opened doors to new opportunities for the managed IT service providers to offer several cloud-based tools.
 Along with the productivity tools like Microsoft’s Office 365 and Google’s G Suite, there are several messaging applications for rapid communication, file sync and share applications for instant collaboration, etc.

 - Office 365 vs G Suite adoption over the years